KYVENetwork/docs/docs/token_holders/wallets.md

 5. Click “Done”.
 6. Open the KYVE web app via this link.
 Then click on “connect wallet” (top right)
 7. Add the Network to Keplr
-8. Open Keplr and click on “Cosmos Hub” to select the KYVE network, then scroll all the way down and click on the KYVE Network (either 'KYVE Korellia' or 'KYVE Kaon')
+8. Open Keplr and click on “Cosmos Hub” to select the KYVE network, then scroll all the way down and click on the KYVE Network (either `KYVE Korellia` or `KYVE Kaon`)
 9. View your address under your account name.
-   It should start with “kyve…..”; for example kyve1x4mqge0gxvg98nsdt0qp3q55a9vy8ytnqk8dvw.
+   It should start with `kyve…..`; for example `kyve1x4mqge0gxvg98nsdt0qp3q55a9vy8ytnqk8dvw`.
 Now everything is set up

 ### Keystone